 \subsection{Ablation Studies}

 \textbf{Learning Paradigm.} In order to verify the effectiveness of our self-supervised method, we set up a supervised learning baseline (denoting ``SL'') and two self-supervised variants of our SIR model (denoting ``SSL-S'' and ``SSL-M'').
 SL uses the ground-truth normal image to calculate the L1 loss for supervised training.
 It has the same architecture as our SIR model but with only a single prediction head and the forward warping module.
 Three networks were trained for each distortion model separately.
 SSL-S has the same architecture as our SIR model but with only a single prediction head and the forward and backward warping module.
 Intra-model consistency loss is used to train SSL-S in a self-supervised manner.
 Likewise, three networks were trained for each distortion model separately and used for evaluation.
 In contrast to SSL-S, SSL-M has the exact same architecture as our SIR model and is trained using the intra-model consistency loss.
-We test these models on the test sets synthesized using different distortion models.
-The results are summarized in Table~\ref{tab:baseline_psnr_ssim}.
-Note that we distinguish the rectification model by the distortion model that is used to synthesize the training set for training that rectification model, as denoted by the second column in Table~\ref{tab:baseline_psnr_ssim}.
+The configurations of $\hat{\mathcal{M}}_1 \sim \hat{\mathcal{M}}_4$ are defined in Section~\ref{subsec:ssl}, which denote the different choices of the inter-model loss.
+We evaluated these models on ADE20k validation set.
+The results are summarized in Table~\ref{tab:ablation_onM}.
+Note that the name in the first row denotes the distortion model that is used to synthesize that dataset while the name in the second column denotes the distortion model used for rectification.
 For SSL-M and SIR with multiple prediction heads, the name in the second column denotes the corresponding head.
-The name in the first row denotes the corresponding test set.